Learn All About The IRS Fresh Start Initiative

-This is different than a tax levy in that a levy is the process of IRS taking money directly out of one’s bank account or salary until a debt is paid.
+In regards to tax liens; this is different than a tax levy in that a levy is the process of IRS taking money directly out of one’s bank account or salary until a debt is paid.

-A tax lien can quickly go to the credit bureau which can immediately have an adverse effect on credit.
+Moreover, a tax lien can quickly go to the credit bureau which can immediately have an adverse effect on credit.

-Tax liens can be removed either by paying a debt or paying off part of a debt, with intention and a payment plan to complete paying off the debt.
+In this case, tax liens can be removed either by paying a debt or paying off part of a debt, with intention and a payment plan to complete paying off the debt.

 Keep in mind that no matter how much you don’t want to deal with your debt, you shouldn’t underestimate the power of the IRS.
 If left unattended to for too long, they can garnish your wages, seize your assets, close down your business, and tarnish your work relationships, amongst other things.

 4. Offers in Compromise

 An Offer In Compromise (OIC) is an agreement between the IRS and the taxpayer to agree on a lower amount.
 The IRS uses the RCP (reasonable collection potential) to determine what the new amount owed will be.